-We operate as a single business unit.
+We operate as a single business segment.

 Certain reclassifications have been made to the prior period financial statements to conform to the 2015 presentation.
+Loss recognized on assets held for sale has been combined with selling, general, and administrative expense on the Consolidated Statements of Operations and Comprehensive Income.
 Deferred compensation has been combined with other long-term liabilities on the Consolidated Balance Sheet.
-Deferred compensation has been combined with Benefit obligations and other long-term liabilities on the Consolidated Statements of Cash Flows.
+Deferred compensation has been combined with benefit obligations and other long-term liabilities on the Consolidated Statements of Cash Flows.